Injured while working at an Amazon fulfillment center? Here’s what you need to know about obtaining your full benefits.

 Work injuries are generally considered to be either acute or cumulative.

 An acute injury is a one-time incident like tripping on stairs.
-This would be an event that a worker could clearly recall and pinpoint a specific time when the incident occurred.
+This would be an event that a worker could recall and pinpoint a specific time when the incident occurred.

 Both acute and cumulative work injuries often require treatment such as emergency room care, evaluations, consultations, follow-up visits, physical therapy, medication, labs, x-rays or other diagnostics, and sometimes even surgery.